 The USPTO recommends having an attorney at this stage in the process to help you with your response, as the examining attorney prefers it in a specific format.
 You must send your response to the refusal letter within six months of its issue date, and your response must address each refusal with either a correction or a rebuttal.

 The examining attorney will typically review your response within one to two months.

 If your response does not overcome all concerns presented by the examining attorney, they will issue a “final office action”, giving you one last shot to address their concerns.
 It can take them up to 6-months to get you this final action.

 Step 7: Trademark is Approved & Published

 If at any time the examining attorney finds there is no reason to disapprove your application they may approve the trademark for publication.
 This means that they publish it in their weekly online publication, thus giving advance notice to the public that they plan to register your trademark.

 Within 30 days of publishing, anyone can file an objection if they believe their business will be harmed if your mark is registered.
 The Trademark Trial and Appeal Board and a panel of judges will review and decide on the matter.
 An opposition does delay the approval of your application and is often a rather complex legal matter, so you will want an attorney representing you for this.

 If the Trial and Appeal Board finds in your favor then a Notice of Allowance is issued, which indicates your mark will be approved for registration after an acceptable Statement of Use is filed.

-The USPTO will then take approximately 3-months to approve the Statement of Use and issue a letter of registration.
+The USPTO will then take approximately three months to approve the Statement of Use and issue a letter of registration.

 As you can see, the process may be long and sometimes complex.
-Unless you have a lot of time on your hands and are naturally legal savvy, I highly recommend hiring an attorney who is familiar with trademarks.
+Unless you have a lot of time on your hands and are naturally legal savvy, I highly recommend hiring an experienced trademark attorney.